-If you contact us regarding one of the above points (access, rectification, deletion, etc.), within one month, you will be notified about what we intend to do with regards to your inquiry.
-For example, if you request your information to be corrected or deleted, we will usually check that all the relevant conditions have been met, including whether there is a legal basis for the continued processing of data.
+If you contact us regarding one of the above points (access, rectification, erasure, etc.), within one month, you will be notified about what we intend to do with regard to your enquiry.
+For example, if you request your data to be corrected or deleted, we will usually check whether all relevant conditions are met, including whether there is a legal basis for the continued processing of data.
 If we conclude that the objection is justified, we will comply with the request.

-For enrolments, invoicing and bookkeeping, we do not need to obtain consent to process data as its legality (See Article 6, EU Data Act) is derived from the necessity of processing data to be able to fulfil the contract.
+For enrolments, invoicing and bookkeeping, we do not need to obtain consent to process data as its lawfulness (see Article 6 of the EU General Data Protection Regulation) is derived from the necessity of processing data to be able to fulfil the contract.

 However, in order to collect personal data for other purposes, e.g. supplementary information regarding a course or for signing up to receive our newsletter, we may request consent if necessary.

-Consent may be in writing or verbal, but we must be able to document that consent has been given.
-In most cases, this consent will take the form of a ticked box on our website or during the enrolment process, when our IT systems will record the time and form.
-Consent may also be given via email or other digital communications.
+Consent may be in writing or oral, but we must be able to document that consent has been given.
+In most cases, this consent will take the form of a ticked box on our website or during the enrolment process when our IT systems will record the time and form.
+Consent may also be given via email or other digital communication.

 When giving consent, you will be informed about the details, including the purpose and the retraction process.

-We ensure that any data is stored safely and discreetly.
+Of course, we ensure that data are stored safely and discreetly.
 Our security measures are divided into organisational and technical measures.

-The organisational security measures mean that only Studieskolen’s trusted persons with a relevant professional purpose have access to your personal information.
+The organisational security measures mean that only the school’s trusted persons with a relevant objective purpose have access to your personal data.
 This is in connection with course enrolments, course administration, invoicing and communication.
-In addition, our teachers have limited access to your personal information.
-This is only information that is relevant for conducting the course (See point 6 above).
+In addition, our teachers have limited access to your personal data.
+This is only data that are relevant for conducting the course (see point 6 above).

 The technical security measures are linked to our use of IT systems for the registration and administration of group and participant data.
-Our data is securely located and has the required level of protection.
+Our data are securely stored and have the required level of protection.
 All communication (for example, enrolments and payment) that occurs on our website is protected by authenticated security certificates with a 256-bit encryption key.
-A backup of the data is performed on a daily basis.
+A backup of the data is performed daily.

-Our internal IT systems (PCs, etc.) are further protected with passwords, updated antivirus programmes and a firewall, while any physical material is locked in a secure location.
-In the event of destruction or repair of IT equipment, every effort is made to ensure that information can not be accessed by unauthorised persons.
+Our internal IT systems (PCs, etc.) are further protected with passwords, updated antivirus programs and a firewall, while any physical materials are kept under lock.
+In the event of destruction or repair of IT equipment, every effort is made to ensure that data cannot be accessed by unauthorised persons.

 Borgergade 12, 1300 Copenhagen K